 Walker has some almost evangelical aspirations, regarding how sleep and knowledge of its benefits can improve both individual lives, societies at large, and pretty much the whole world!
 Sometimes at these moments he comes across, to me at least, as a little out of touch with the harsh realities of modern human life.
 As a top flight academic, fêted by almost everyone, including academia, big corporations and sporting organisations, he sometimes seems to me to be fooled into thinking out current hyper-capitalist culture is sustainable.

-Anyway, putting my pessimism aside momentarily, if this book, or at least the information it contains, were to become part of a core-curriculum in education, perhaps modern humanity might stand something a tad better than a snowflake’s chance in hell (that phrase chimes with current zeitgeist concerns!) of recognising the value of sleep, and restoring it to its rightful place in our lives?
+Anyway, putting my pessimism aside momentarily, if this book, or at least the information it contains, were to become part of a core-curriculum in education, perhaps modern humanity might stand something a tad better than a snowflake’s chance in hell (the term snowflake here chimes with other albeit different zeitgeist concerns!) of recognising the value of sleep, and restoring it to its rightful place in our lives?